 Hey yawl!
-This recipe and video is the first installment of my Roasted Chicken Series on Youtube.
+This crispy roasted chicken with creamy marsala sauce recipe and video is the first installment of my Roasted Chicken Series on Youtube.
 I am ALWAYS roasting a chicken, at least once a week, so why not?
 Roasted chicken is literally my favorite thing to eat.
 That intense aroma that permeates your soul and wraps its arms around you like an old relative you haven’t seen in years.
 The sexy scent of herbs, citrus, and garlic infusing your kitchen and invading your nose — oh, it’s to die for.
 However, a lot of people struggle with roasting a chicken and I for the love of me, can’t figure out why.
 It’s one of the most simple things to prepare, so hopefully this will help you guys out.
 I think that once you know a few basics, you can carry those facts thru each chicken you roast and do them differently each time and still achieve phenomenal, delicious results.
 First things first — To achieve a crispy skin, you have to remove excess surface moisture.
 Paper towels will absolutely do the job.
 When the protein is too wet, that water on the surface will steam, and prohibit browning.
 Browning, in this case, is also known as the maillard reaction.
 My-Yard-what??
 Well, it’s a simple.
 When sugars reduce and animo acids intertwine, they cause a chemical reaction (known as maillard), and that is how food browns.
 So when you’re searing seafood, poultry, beef, or pork, and color develops, that is what’s going on.
 Just remember, wet surface = steamy, possibly flabby skin and/or texture, and a dry surface = a better promoted maillard reaction.

 So, now that you understand why our chicken has to have a dried surface, you also have to understand that for this particular goal, we need to add a fat.
 The fat we’re adding today is olive oil.
 If you don’t have olive oil, you can use another oil such as avocado, canola, or grapeseed.
 Why not butter?
 Well, while butter does give chicken an amazing flavor on the outside, let me explain to you how butter works.
 Butter contains water and milk solids.
 When butter is applied to a chicken that is to be roasted at a high temperature, the water can prevent the skin from really crisping to it’s full potential AND, the milk solids will absolutely burn — there’s no way to avoid it.
 Butter is better for chicken that is roasting at a lower temperature (under 400 degrees).
 You could add a little clarified butter to an oil if you choose, but for this method, stick to using just one fat.
 Olive oil helps with the hot-oven sear we’re going for.
 Preheating our cast iron skillet is key to helping us achieve a crispy skin on the bottom of the chicken — an area that usually stays pretty flabby otherwise.
 Searing the bottom immediately gives it a head start so that all of those juices stay sealed and we have great texture and flavor.